gsm1011/solrcloud/manuscript/chapter1.md

 	export SOLR_HOME=/usr/local/solr
 	export PATH=$PATH:${SOLR_HOME}/bin

-To test the installation, you can run the following command with normal
+To test the installation, you can run the following command successfully.

 	$ solr version
 	6.1.0